angular-schule/website-articles/blog/2026-02-agentic-coding/README.md

 bioHeading: About the Angular book
 author2: Angular.Schule Team
 mail2: team@angular.schule
 bio2: 'Want to try AI-powered Angular development hands-on?
-In our workshops, you learn Angular the practical way – including modern AI tools for more efficient development.
+Join Ferdinand Malcher and Johannes Hoppe in our workshops, where you learn Angular the practical way – including modern AI tools for more efficient development.
 More at <a href="https://angular.schule" style="text-decoration: underline;"><b>angular.schule</b></a>'
 bio2Heading: About our Angular workshops
 published: 2026-02-11
 keywords: